-Several researchers have studied the problem of optimizing buffer allocation to maximize the efficiency of a reliable production line, (see for example, [HS91], and [HSB93]).
-These methods are based on comprehensive studies to characterize the optimal buffer allocation pattern.
+Several researchers have studied the problem of optimizing buffer allocation to maximize the efficiency of a reliable production line [12, 13, 14].
+Their results are based on comprehensive studies to characterize the optimal buffer allocation pattern.
 Authors have provided extensive numerical results for balanced lines with up to 6 stations and limited results for lines with up to 9 stations.
 However, few methods can handle this problem for large production lines, in a computationally efficient way.
-In this paper we compare two stochastic approaches suitable for large production lines, one based on genetic algoriths and one based on simulated annealing.
-Details on how these methods can be applied to the problem are given in [BDI95] which describes the application of genetic algorithms for the buffer allocation in asynchronous assembly systems and in [SP99b] for a corresponding approach using simulated annealing.
-The implementation of both approaches in this paper works in close cooperation with a decomposition method as given in [DF93].
+In this paper we compare two stochastic approaches suitable for large production lines, one based on genetic algorithms, and one based on simulated annealing.
+Details on how these methods can be applied to the problem can be found in the work by Bulgak et al. [15] which describes the application of genetic algorithms for the buffer allocation in asynchronous assembly systems and in our work [16] which describes a corresponding approach using simulated annealing.
+The implementation of both approaches in this paper works in close cooperation with a decomposition method [2].

-Simulated annealing is an adaptation of the simulation of physical thermodynamic annealing principles described by [MRR+53] to the combinatorial optimization problems

-[KJV83, Cer85].
-Similar to genetic algorithms and tabu search techniques [Glo90] it follows the "local improvement" paradigm for harnessing the exponential complexity of the solution space.
+Simulated annealing is an adaptation of the simulation of physical thermodynamic annealing principles [17] to the combinatorial optimization problems [18, 19].
+Similar to genetic algorithms and tabu search techniques [20] it follows the "local improvement" paradigm for harnessing the exponential complexity of the solution space.
 The algorithm is based on randomization techniques.
-An overview of algorithms based on such techniques can be found in [GSB94].
-A complete presentation of the method and its applications can be found in [LA87] and accessible algorithms for its implementation are presented by [CMMR87, PFTV88].
-As a tool for operational research simulated annealing is presented by [Egl90], while [KAJ94] provide a complete survey of simulated annealing applications to operations research problems.
+An overview of algorithms based on such techniques can be found in the survey by Gupta et al. [21].
+A complete presentation of the method and its applications is described by Van Laarhoven and Aarts [22] while a number of works present accessible algorithms for its implementation [23, 24].
+As a tool for operational research simulated annealing is presented by Eglese [25], while Koulamas et al. [26] provide a complete survey of simulated annealing applications to operations research problems.

-Genetic algorithms [Hol75, Gol89, For96] are global optimization techniques that avoid many of the shortcomings exhibited by local search techniques on difficult search spaces, such as the buffer allocation problem.
-Genetic algorithm applications are given in [Gol94], their use for modelling, design, and process control is presented in [Kar93], while the methodology used for optimizing simulated systems can be found in [TA95].
+Genetic algorithms [27, 28, 29] are global optimization techniques that avoid many of the shortcomings exhibited by local search techniques on difficult search spaces, such as the buffer allocation problem.
+Goldberg [30] describes a number of diverse genetic algorithm applications, while Karr [31] presents their use for modelling, design, and process control.
+Finally, Tompkins and Azadivar [32] use genetic algorithms for optimizing simulated systems.

-This paper is organized as follows.
-Section 2 states the problem and the assumptions of the model, whereas, Section 3 describes the evaluation methodology and associated implementation decisions.
+This paper is organized as follows: Section 2 states the problem and the assumptions of the model and Section 3 describes the evaluation methodology and associated implementation decisions.
 In Section 4, we compare the numerical results obtained from the algorithms.
 Finally, Section 5 concludes the paper and suggests some future research directions.

-2 Assumptions of the Model and the Buffer Allocation Problem
+2 The Buffer Allocation Problem

-In asynchronous production lines, each part enters the system from the first station, passes in order from all stations and the intermediate buffer locations and exits the line from the last station.
+In asynchronous production lines, each part enters the system from the first station, passes in order from all stations and the intermediate buffer locations, and exits the line from the last station.
 The flow of the parts works as follows: in case a station has completed its processing and the next buffer has space available, the processed part is passed on.
 Then, the station starts processing a new part that is taken from its input buffer.
 In case the buffer has no parts, the station remains empty until a new part is placed in the buffer.
 This type of line is subject to manufacturing blocking (or blocking after service) and starving.